Login to Complete an Application or to Access Judging Panel

 Q: Can I submit a project that was previously submitted to the BSA Design Awards?

-Yes – you may resubmit a (Built or Small Firms) project, so long as it didn’t receive a BSA Design Award and is also still eligible.
+A: Yes – you may resubmit a (Built Design or Small Firms) project, so long as it didn’t receive a BSA Design Award and is also still eligible.

 Keep in mind – criteria and requirements may have changed since a previous submission.
-We encourage submitters to craft a current narrative, and using this opportunity to provide any updated metrics.
+We encourage submitters to craft a current narrative and impact statement.

 Q: Can Small Firms submit to the Built category?